urbien/vortexhealing/aging.md

 - [Decreasing elevated blood pressure and sleep disruption](https://www.facebook.com/groups/vortexhealers/posts/3013750192024909).
 - [High cholesterol](https://www.facebook.com/groups/vortexhealers/posts/4051276051605646/)
 - **Healthspan genmods**.
 As student in a comments on [this post](https://www.facebook.com/groups/vortexhealers/posts/5159360644130509) lists genmods given in Genetics class and also lists a bunch of additional genmods for healthspan / longevity.
 Also see this [newer genmod intention](https://www.facebook.com/groups/vortexhealers/posts/4051276051605646/) that Ric discovered in 2021.
-- Mitochondrial function.
-Mitochondrial disfunction is one of the hallmarks of aging.
+- **Mitochondrial disfunction**.
+This is one of the hallmarks of aging.
     - [Ric suggested](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237/?comment_id=1982038831862722&reply_comment_id=1990152267718045) to channel MG/UAP/MI to increase “cellular functions of mitochondria.”
     - [A student's suggestion](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237?comment_id=1982038831862722&reply_comment_id=2158549697544967) is to use MG/UAP/MI to "optimize metabolic pathways for healthy mitochondrial function”.
 - **Cardiovascular**.
 Cardiovascular disease is a major cause of mortality.
 [Student's suggestion](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237?comment_id=2157138707686066): MG/UAP/MI for “optimizing all metabolic pathways to prevent adverse cardiovascular incidents.” (took several hours to complete for this student).